MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 theoretically guaranteed.
 A range of mathematical planning-based algorithms, such as integer programming and mixed integer programming, have been applied where a higher degree of optimality is required [@kasilingamMathematicalModelingAGVS1991].
-These methods usually give optimal or near-optimal solutions for a given scenario, but their modelling requires significant domain knowledge and expertise, and due to the NP-hard nature of the problem, the amount of computation required increases dramatically when faced with a large number of AGVs or environmental variables.
-In recent years, with the development of machine learning and reinforcement learning techniques, AGV dispatching algorithms have been combined with these techniques, such as @changAGVDispatchingAlgorithm2022 using deep Q-networks to overcome the difficulties of mathematical modelling in complex production scenarios, and @liArtificialIntelligenceEmpowered2019 using machine learning methods to extrapolate the future tasks of the system in order to pre-dispatch AGVs.
+These methods usually give optimal or near-optimal solutions for a given scenario, but their modelling requires significant domain knowledge and expertise, and due to the NP-hard nature of the problem, the amount of computation required increases dramatically when faced with many AGV or environmental variables.
+In recent years, with the development of machine learning and reinforcement learning techniques, AGV dispatching algorithms have been combined with these techniques, such as @changAGVDispatchingAlgorithm2022 using deep Q-networks to overcome the difficulties of mathematical modelling in complex production scenarios, and @liArtificialIntelligenceEmpowered2019 using machine learning methods to extrapolate the future tasks of the system in order to pre-dispatch AGV.

 ### AGV Routing

-The AGV wayfinding problem is concerned with the decision to select the particular path that each vehicle needs to perform, enabling it to complete its transport task.
-In particular, under certain conditions, researchers also consider the arrival and departure times of vehicles along the route to prevent conflicts and even collisions of resources along the route [@coReviewResearchAGVS1991, @langevinDispatchingRoutingScheduling1996], a sub-problem also known as the Scheduling of AGVs.
+The AGV way finding problem is concerned with the decision to select the particular path that each vehicle needs to perform, enabling it to complete its transport task.
+In particular, under certain conditions, researchers also consider the arrival and departure times of vehicles along the route to prevent conflicts and even collisions of resources along the route [@coReviewResearchAGVS1991, @langevinDispatchingRoutingScheduling1996], a sub-problem also known as the Scheduling of AGV.
 Due to the similarity of the problems, AGV routing is often reduced to a Vehicle Routing Problem
 (VRP).
 Considering the timeliness of the decision, the routing algorithm can be divided into static routing and dynamic routing.
 Static routing does not change routes during algorithm execution, while dynamic routing will switch routes depending on the scenario.
-Dynamic pathing often requires more powerful computational resources and sub-optimal algorithms to achieve real-time computation, while static pathing has more abundant computational resources.
+Dynamic routing often requires more powerful computational resources and suboptimal algorithms to achieve real-time computation, while static routing has more abundant computational resources.
 On the other hand, static pathfinding is difficult to cope with unexpected scenarios, especially if the AGV comes with functions such as obstacle avoidance, and is prone to problems such as deadlock.
-The classical AGV pathfinding algorithm models the pathfinding task as a VRP problem with a time window, and the deadlock prevention of AGVs is achieved by limiting the node occupation through the time window.
+The classical AGV pathfinding algorithm models the pathfinding task as a VRP problem with a time window, and the deadlock prevention of AGV is achieved by limiting the node occupation through the time window.
 The aforementioned heuristics, meta-heuristics, mathematical modelling algorithms and other methods have more mature research results for VRP problems with time windows [@fisherVehicleRoutingTime1997, @solomonAlgorithmsVehicleRouting1987, @kolenVehicleRoutingTime1987, @ullrichIntegratedMachineScheduling2013].
-Considering the conflict scenario of AGVs, @mohringConflictfreeRealtimeAGV2005, @krishnamurthyDevelopingConflictFreeRoutes1993, and @huangLabelingAlgorithmNavigation1993 proposed a series of heuristic pathfinding algorithms based on Dijkstra's shortest circuit. the study of the scheduling problem of AGVs is relatively independent,
+Considering the conflict scenario of AGV, @mohringConflictfreeRealtimeAGV2005, @krishnamurthyDevelopingConflictFreeRoutes1993, and @huangLabelingAlgorithmNavigation1993 proposed a series of heuristic pathfinding algorithms based on Dijkstra's shortest circuit.
+The study of the scheduling problem of AGV is relatively independent,
 @hartmannGeneralFrameworkScheduling2005 proposed a framework for optimising terminal scheduling, @xiaobingApplicationAnalyticProcess1998 used resource analysis method to analyse the AGV scheduling problem.